Chioma-I/learning-journal/README.md

 <img width="770" height="653" alt="image" src="https://github.com/user-attachments/assets/64f8b626-4c71-4f7f-a579-60811466a6b6" />
 <img width="708" height="636" alt="image" src="https://github.com/user-attachments/assets/5d487893-bed2-4c78-bdf5-46e05e36119e" />
 <img width="784" height="651" alt="image" src="https://github.com/user-attachments/assets/c36e788f-6252-4ec7-9c0a-6e0f2ff9777b" />
 The code she gave me allows the player to move along the X axis and the Z axis.
-Im going to try editing it so it only moves along the X axis
+Im going to try editing it so it only moves along the X axis.
 I worked it out, "targetPosition.[] = transform.position.[];" allows you to keep something in the same position on that axis throughout movement! i should put a gif of it working